Duffield Memorial: Background

-The Duffields
+Duffield family

-The Duffields were a prominent family in Chelmsford, having settled in Great Baddow by the time of Henry VIII.
+The Duffields were a prominent family in Chelmsford, having settled in Great Baddow by the time of Henry VIII in the early 16th century.
 William Ward Duffield was born on 25 November 1820, one of nine children to James Duffield, a farmer.
 (Note: Siblings of William Duffield included Walter Duffield, who moved to Australia and also went on to lead a prominent farming career, James Duffield, who became a large-scale farmer in Great Baddow, Sarah Duffield, and David Duffield.)
 William Duffield went on to become a successful solicitor, founding two firms: Duffield and Son, in Chelmsford, and Duffield, Bruty and Co., in London.
 As of 2023, the latter survives as Duffield Harrison LLP; the former, by then known as Duffield Stunt, merged into Backhouse Solicitors in 2015.
 (Note: The name Duffield Stunt continued in use as part of an affiliate business until 2017.)
-He also held many public roles, including clerk to the Chelmsford Board of Governors, clerk to the Justices at Chelmsford, registrar of the Chelmsford County Court and Bankruptcy Court, and governor (and later chairman) of the King Edward VI School.
+He also held many public roles, including clerk to the Chelmsford Board of Guardians, clerk to the Justices at Chelmsford, registrar of the Chelmsford County Court and Bankruptcy Court, and governor (and later chairman) of the King Edward VI School.
 His private positions included director and chairman of the Chelmsford and Braintree Gas Companies, the Chelmsford and Blackwater Navigation Company, and the Reliance Life Assurance Company, and chairman of the London Board of the Norwich Union after it acquired Reliance.

 William Duffield married Marianne Bartleet on 10 March 1860.
 The couple had three surviving children: sons William Bartleet (1861–1918) and Arthur Stewart (1867–1930), and daughter Florence Marion.
 (Note: Another son, Frederick Albert Duffield, died in 1862 at the age of three months.)
-Marianne Duffield died on 22 June 1910, three months after the couple had celebrated their 50th anniversary.
-She was buried in the churchyard of Church of St Mary in Great Baddow, following a family tradition of several generations.
+Marianne Duffield died on 22 June 1910, three months after the couple had celebrated their 50th wedding anniversary.
+She was buried in the churchyard of the Church of St Mary in Great Baddow, following a family tradition of several generations.
 Her husband died two years later, on 7 August 1912, and was buried in the same grave.
-William Bartleet Duffield died a bachelor six years later in Aix-les-Bains, France, where he had been wintering for his health.
+William Bartleet Duffield died a bachelor six years later in the Alpine spa town of Aix-les-Bains, France, where he had been wintering for his health.